vishen/go-chromecast/README.md

 $ ./chromecast end                  # Ends the current chromecast application
 $ ./chromecast seek <int>           # Seeks to a playing time in the current chromecast application
 $ ./chromecast load <filename.mp4>  # Loads an mp4 media file to play on the chromecast application (only mp4 supported)
+$ ./chromecast load <filename> mp4  # Loads an mp4 media file with content type 'mp4' to play on the chromecast application
+$ ./chromecast load <url> mp4       # The chromecast will play this media file from the url
+$ ./chromecast playlist <folder>    # This will loop through all the files in a folder and play them one-by-one
 $ ./chromecast repl                 # Starts an interactive session
 ```